buildkite/docs/pages/test_analytics/test_suites.md

 <%= image "test-stats.png", width: 1166, height: 327, alt: "Screenshot of test trend page showing test trend information over the last 28 days, including test reliability and test execution durations" %>

-Select any individual test execution to see more trend and deep-dive information, including any issues found within the execution.
+Select any individual test execution to see more trend and deep-dive information.

 <%= image "test-execution-stats.png", width: 1170, height: 578, alt: "Screenshot of individual test execution page showing test information related to that individual execution of the test" %>